 From the basic organic material (glucose), the plants then form complex organic compounds such as starches, proteins and lipids.
 Materials and energy stored by producers are utilized by consumers.
-As the green plants and other green organisms prepare their organic food
+As the green plants and other green organisms prepare their organic food themselves, they are known as the photoautotrophs (Gr. phot = light, autos = self, trophe = nourishment).
 The producers dominate the terrestrial ecosystems, being the most abundant and massive of all groups of organisms there.
 Some bacteria capture energy released during certain inorganic chemical reactions and prepare organic food with it.
 They are called chemoautotrophs (Gr. chemeia = alchemy, autos = self, trophikos = nourishing), and the process is termed chemosynthesis.